Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Every axolotl has its own personality.
 Some are naturally more active.
 Some hardly move at all.
 The important thing is knowing what’s normal for YOUR individual.

-Once you have this personal baseline, you’ll spot deviations immediately — far earlier than you would notice generic “sickness” symptoms.
-This is the single most valuable skill you can develop as a keeper.
+Once you have this personal baseline, you’ll spot deviations earlier than you would notice generic “sickness” symptoms.
+This is one of the most valuable skills you can develop as a keeper.

 If you notice consistent changes from the baseline, check out axolotl stressed signs for the next steps.